Resource Consent Holders Guide

 What if I want to sell my property?

-Resource consents are not tied to a property; they are legal documents owned by an individual or entity.
-If you sell or subdivide, the consent does not automatically change hands.
+Land use are attached to the land and transfer automatically to the new owner when land is sold.
+Other consents (e.g. water permits and discharge consents) are not automatically transferred when land is sold they are legal documents owned by an individual or entity.
+If you sell or subdivide, these consents do not automatically change hands.
 If you have sold and do not want to retain ownership of the consent, you need to transfer it, either at the time of sale or as soon as possible afterwards.
 Transfer forms are available online, or from our offices.

 What if I don’t use the consent?